AlmaCookBook/AlmaCookBook.github.io/docs/about.md

 # About and Help

+Alma and the applications and software that runs on it, is maintained by Scientific Computing, with custom software developement assistance available from the RSE Group.
-For any questions email schelpdesk@icr.ac.uk.
+For any help or questions email [scientific computing](mailto:schelpdesk@icr.ac.uk).